Edwardian Roots

 The "Wendy13" Legacy

-In the 2000s, under the booking of Wendy Thirteen, The Cobalt cemented its status as a world-renowned punk and metal dive.
+In the 2000s, under the booking of Wendy Thirteen, The Cobalt built its reputation as a punk and metal dive with a wide following.
 It became a "safe dangerous space," welcoming marginalized subcultures and serving as an incubator for bands like Bison B.C. and 3 Inches of Blood.

 Development Watch